mainmatter/mainmatter.com/src/posts/2023-01-13-ember-template-assert.md

 Note that from Ember 4.5 onwards it is also possible to use plain functions as helpers, removing the need to wrap the function in a `helper()` call.
-For backwards compatibility reasons however, we will keep it for now.
+For backward compatibility reasons, however, we will keep it for now.

 ```javascript
 // addon/helpers/assert.js